ccp5UK/dl-poly/documentation/source/UserManual/evb.rst

 occurs.
-For the implementation of the EVB method in DL_POLY_4, we have used functional forms :math:`C_{mk}` that depend on the energy differences :math:`\epsilon_{mk}=E^{(m)}_{c}-E^{(k)}_{c}` to compute the stress tensor as described in Sec. :ref:`evbMethod`.
+For the implementation of the EVB method in DL_POLY_4, we have used functional forms :math:`C_{mk}` that depend on the energy differences :math:`\epsilon_{mk}=E^{(m)}_{c}-E^{(k)}_{c}` to compute the stress tensor as described in Sec. :ref:`evb-method`.
 We have implemented two functional forms for the coupling terms.
 One is just setting the coupling term to be a constant: